DanialArab/Software-Design/README.md

 the banner background color, so it appears to be easy to change.
 However, a few Web pages use a darker shade of the background color for emphasis, and that darker color is specified explicitly in the individual pages.
-If the background color changes, then the the emphasis color must change to match.
+If the background color changes, then the emphasis color must change to match.
 Unfortunately, developers are unlikely to realize this, so they may change the central bannerBg variable without updating the emphasis color.
 Even if a developer is aware of the problem, it won’t be obvious which pages use the emphasis color, so the